joereddington/joereddington.github.io/diary/index.md

   * Several months later I have more feedback
     * Use pip3 freeze to create a list of all python modules on the system.(possibly regularly so I can sync up laptop on dekstop
     * bashrc didn't have much in it really.
 Wasn't missed.
+    * installing universal ctags from brew "brew install universal-ctags" migth be an idea
+    * brew install --cask mactex #For latex.

 ## 06/10/22 10:05 to to 12:00, +EQT I've been working on the tightrope project.